sequana/fastqc/doc/joss/paper.md

 ---
-title: "Demultiplex and check quality of sequencing data in production using Sequana NGS pipelines"
+title: "Demultiplex and check quality of sequencing data in production using sequana_fastqc and sequana_demultiplex pipelines"
 tags:
   - snakemake
   - Illumina